 Impact on financial ratios and key performance indicators

-It is important for companies to gain an in-depth understanding of the lease accounting standard, as this change can have a significant impact on a company's financial ratios, such as leverage ratios and return on assets, as well as key performance indicators.
-IFRS 16 can also affect various KPIs used by businesses and SMEs to assess their performance.
-For instance, EBITDA (Earnings Before Interest, Taxes, Depreciation and Amortization) may increase as operating lease expenses are replaced by depreciation and interest expense.
+When accounting for leases, it is important for companies to have an in-depth understanding of IFRS 16, as this change can have a significant impact on a company's financial ratios, such as leverage ratios and return on assets, as well as key performance indicators.
+The lease accounting standard can also affect various KPIs businesses and SMEs use to assess their performance.
+For instance, EBITDA (Earnings Before Interest, Taxes, Depreciation and Amortisation) may increase as operating lease expenses are replaced by depreciation and interest expense.
 This change also impacts the comparability of financial performance across different periods.

 Increased disclosure requirements